Patients should be encouraged to undertake a home exercise program concurrent with the supervised sessions of the pulmonary rehabilitation program.

 - Performed on 2 or 3 days per week (i.e. in addition to the 2 or 3 days that the patient is attending the supervised training program).
 In total, the patient should exercise 4 or 5 days per week.

-After the pulmonary rehabilitation program is completed, patients should be instructed to exercise a total of 4 or 5 days per week at home or in a local gymnasium.
+After the pulmonary rehabilitation program is completed, patients should be instructed to continue to exercise a total of 4 or 5 days per week.
 The home program may include attendance at a supervised maintenance exercise class if available (see Maintenance section).

-The patient should be given a written home exercise program that includes descriptions and pictures of each exercise together with a diary card.
+The patient should be given a written home exercise program that includes descriptions and pictures of each exercise together with an exercise log.
+Lung Foundation has developed a home exercise handbook Better Living with Exercise – Your Personal Guide

 The home training program should consist of: